ibm-cloud-docs/transit-gateway/create-gre.md

 The following prerequisites must be met before you can create a GRE tunnel connection:

-* The use of GRE tunnels is restricted to IBM-approved use cases only.
-[Create a support case](/docs/get-support?topic=get-support-open-case) to discuss and get approval for your specific use case.
 * Ensure that you have an existing classic infrastructure connection, or create one.
 For more information, see [Adding a connection](/docs/transit-gateway?topic=transit-gateway-adding-connections).
 The GRE tunnel connection connects with an endpoint only on classic infrastructure.
 * Review the [Generic Routing Encapsulation (GRE) connection considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-considerations) for additional prerequisites.